stratapp-ai/stratapp-ai.github.io/pricing.md

-    is the world's first SaaS app to achieve org-wide alignment and engagement, within a strategic context. \n\n\\#stratapp is currently 10-apps-in-1, at a compelling price point.\n\nWe have an exciting product roadmap, that we believe will reshape the global B2B SaaS landscape.\n\nAlthough we cannot share the details publicly, you have probably already concluded it will comprise:\n\n* everything you need to execute both strategic and day to day work\n* org-wide experiences, that don't require end user training\n* compelling pricing, with no lock-in contracts\n* applying best practices in strategy, management, human capital and tech, and innovating some aspects a step further\n* adding AI in an ethical way that adds value and builds trust with all stakeholders internally (owners, directors, executives, managers and employees) and externally (customers, partners, contractors and suppliers)\n* innovating together with those stakeholders\n* eliminating:\n  * unnecessary integrations and expense\n  * single-use apps\n  * sending employees to multiple apps\n  * complicated user experiences\n  * disruption that adds no value"
+    is the world's first SaaS app to achieve org-wide alignment and engagement, within a strategic context. \n\n\\#stratapp is currently 10-apps-in-1, at a compelling price point.\n\nWe have an exciting product roadmap, that we believe will reshape the global B2B SaaS landscape.\n\nAlthough we cannot share details publicly, you have probably already concluded our roadmap comprises:\n\n* streamlining how to execute both strategic and day to day work\n* org-wide experiences, that don't require end user training\n* compelling pricing, with no lock-in contracts\n* applying best practices in strategy, management, human capital and tech, whilst further innovating several aspects with new IP\n* adding AI in an ethical way that adds value and builds trust with all stakeholders internally (owners, directors, executives, managers and employees) and externally (customers, partners, contractors and suppliers)\n* innovating in a collaborative space, together with those stakeholders\n* eliminating:\n  * unnecessary integrations and expense\n  * single-use apps\n
+    \ * sending employees to multiple apps\n  * complicated user experiences\n  *
+    disruption that adds little or no value"
 seo_title: 10 apps in 1 for org-wide collaboration on strategy and execution
 seo_description: Affordable strategy software that achieves genuine org-wide collaboration and seamless execution of strategy and KPIs/OKRs, alongside day to day work.